savar95x/imgedit/README.md

 ## Todo
 - [ ] implement a function to parse rgb(a)
+- [ ] error handling (less arguements, invalid file input, out of range arguments)
 - [ ] add rotate, steganography, gamma, hue
-- [ ] error handling (less arguements, invalid file input, out of range arguments)
 - [ ] add the ability to make parse multiple options at once
-- [ ] someday make a react frontend?
 - [ ] rewrite using libpng eventually?
+- [ ] eventually add support for other common image types (jp(e)g, gif)
+- [ ] someday make a react frontend? maybe once all the quality of life things are done. could be a separate project as well.
 - [ ] hdr? also how does google image update the image real time (ans: applied on low res previews, gpu accelerated, start processing with what is visible on screen, output directly to screen (ram) instead of writing to disk)
-- [ ] eventually add support for other common image types (jp(e)g, gif)